Facial Serum Vs. Facial Moisturizer – What Is The Difference?

 How To Layer Serums And Moisturizers

 Step 1: Wash your face with fresh, cool water and a gentle cleanser.
 Pat dry with a soft towel.
+Remember not to wipe your face completely dry as slightly damp skin aids absorption.

 Step 2: Dot a few drops of serum on your face.